pardot/marketing-cloud-account-engagement-for-wordpress/trunk/README.txt

 1. A page can have two forms!
 Here, one is in the body and one in a widget.

 == Changelog ==

+= 1.5.0 =
+* Improvement - Added authentication status indicator to settings page
+* Maintenance - Added Salesforce SSO authentication in preparation of Pardot authentication being discontinued with the Spring '21 release
+* Fix - Admin notices no longer overlap the Pardot logo on the settings page
+* Improvement - Users no longer need to refresh the settings page after resetting settings

 = 1.4.13 =